Iron-Ham/hesham8.github.io/_posts/2015-09-26-eight-queens-genetic-algorithm.md

 </div>
 </section><!-- /#table-of-contents -->

-> Part Two of Four
+> Part Two of Three

 If you're not familiar with the 8 Queens problem, please read my [previous post]({% post_url 2015-09-23-eight-queens-problem %}) or consult an online resource.[^1]